graphitemaster/incbin/README.md

     // This translation unit now has three symbols
     // const unsigned char gIconData[];
-    // const unsigned char *gIconEnd; // a marker to the end, take the address to get the ending pointer
+    // const unsigned char *const gIconEnd; // a marker to the end, take the address to get the ending pointer
     // const unsigned int gIconSize;

     // Reference in other translation units like this